История железа

 • energy storage systems.

-The reason is the ability of lithium cobalt oxide (LiCoO₂) not only to provide high energy density, but also to prevent the battery from overheating.
-It was thanks to the discoveries of Japanese chemist Koichi Mizushima that the industry began to develop rapidly.
-The demand for cobalt has increased almost tenfold since the early 2000s.
+The reason is the ability of lithium–cobalt oxide (LiCoO₂) not only to provide high energy density but also to prevent battery overheating.
+Thanks to the discoveries of Japanese chemist Koichi Mizushima, the industry developed rapidly.
+Demand for cobalt has increased nearly tenfold since the early 2000s.

 Cobalt makes batteries not only efficient but also safe.
-This is especially important for new-generation transport and energy storage systems.
+This is especially important for transport and next-generation energy storage systems.

 Medicine and biotechnology

-IN medicine cobalt is used in the manufacture of:
+In medicine cobalt is used in the production of:

-• Dental and orthopedic prostheses — its alloys are resistant to aggressive environments and have high strength.
+• Dental and orthopedic prostheses — its alloys resist aggressive environments and offer high strength.

-• Cardiac surgical stents — the stability of the material in the body ensures long-term use.
+• Cardiac stents — material stability in the body ensures long service life.

-• Magnetic fasteners for dentures — the magnetic properties of cobalt compounds make it possible to abandon traditional locks.
+• Magnetic attachments for dental prostheses — the magnetic properties of cobalt compounds make it possible to forgo traditional clasps.

-Although magnetic mounts are not yet widely used due to their incompatibility with MRI, their convenience has already been confirmed during clinical trials.
+Although magnetic attachments have not yet become widespread due to incompatibility with MRI, their convenience has already been confirmed in clinical trials.

 • artificial photosynthesis systems.

 In solar cells, cobalt compounds are used as electron carriers.
-Experiments have shown that such systems are stable, efficient and cheaper than analogues based on platinum or ruthenium.
-In addition, cobalt compounds were highly active as catalysts for producing hydrogen, an alternative fuel of the future.
+Experiments have shown that such systems are stable, efficient, and cheaper than analogues based on platinum or ruthenium.
+In addition, cobalt compounds have shown high activity as catalysts for producing hydrogen — an alternative fuel of the future.

-Cobalt has already proven to be irreplaceable in various industries.
-But the future holds even bigger challenges for him:
+Cobalt has already proved indispensable in various industries.
+But the future holds even larger tasks for it:

 • Development of renewable energy and energy storage systems.

-• Creating compact and powerful magnets for microsystems.
+• Creation of compact, powerful magnets for microsystems.

-• Use in “artificial leaves” for the sustainable production of hydrogen and organic substances.
+• Use in “artificial leaves” for sustainable production of hydrogen and organic substances.

-• Applications in smart medicine: implantable sensors controlled by a magnetic field.
+• Application in smart medicine: implantable sensors controlled by a magnetic field.

-Cobalt's potential is a bridge between our technological capabilities today and an energy-friendly, mobile and intelligent tomorrow.
+Cobalt’s potential is a bridge between our technological capabilities today and an energy-clean, mobile, and intelligent tomorrow.

-On the basis of iron, nickel and cobalt, PZPS are created alloys with unique properties.
-These materials are used in the most critical industries: aviation, instrument making, medicine and defense.
+Based on iron, nickel, and cobalt, PZPS creates alloys with unique properties.
+These materials are used in the most demanding fields: aviation, instrument making, medicine, and defense.

 Precision soft magnetic alloys

-They have low coercive force and high magnetic permeability and are used in transformers, sensors, and magnetic screens.
+They have low coercivity and high magnetic permeability and are used in transformers, sensors, and magnetic shields.

 Alloys with specified elastic properties

-They are used in precision mechanisms, gyroscopes, hours, sensors.
+Used in precision mechanisms, gyroscopes, watches, and sensors.

-• 36NHTYU — an iron-based alloy that contains approximately 36% nickel.
+• 36NKhTYu — an iron-based alloy containing about 36% nickel.

-Alloys with a predetermined linear expansion temperature coefficient (TKLR)
+Alloys with a specified coefficient of linear thermal expansion (CTE)

-They are used in electronics, micromechanics, systems with high positioning accuracy.
+Used in electronics, micromechanics, and systems with high positioning accuracy.

 Heat-resistant alloys

-• HN78T — nickel alloy for extreme operating conditions.
+• KhN78T — a nickel alloy for extreme operating conditions.

-The history of iron, nickel and cobalt is a history of technological progress.
-Today they are the basis for precision materials, without which it is impossible to imagine modern production.
-The factory PZPS continues this tradition, turning the knowledge of millennia into high-precision solutions of the future: more than 50 grades of precision alloys and special steels, innovative formulations and technology, study of properties under various operating conditions — all this forms the face of modern metallurgy.
+The history of iron, nickel, and cobalt is the history of technical progress.
+Today they form the basis of precision materials without which modern production is unimaginable.
+The PZPS plant continues this tradition, turning millennia of knowledge into high-precision solutions for the future: more than 50 grades of precision alloys and special steels, innovative compositions and technologies, property research under various operating conditions — all of this shapes the face of modern metallurgy.